Get the inside tips on clothes for skiing to save money and stay toasty warm.

-Clothes for skiing: What to wear first time skiing
+Clothes for skiing: What to wear for skiing first time

 When thinking about clothes for skiing, it’s all about the layers!
 Dressing in multiple, thin layers can help trap warm air in and works out way warmer than just a big ski jacket with t-shirt underneath.
 Think a minimum of three layers and it’ll serve you well: a base layer, mid layer and water resistant ski jacket and salopettes.
 Then it’s accessory time: goggles, helmet, gloves, socks and ski/snowboard boots.